In short, practice bilingualism, not simultaneous communication.

 Speaking two languages in two modes simultaneously may sound perfectly feasible to naive hearing people.
-But, in truth, it's not feasible.
-It's unrealistic.
+But, it's not feasible.

 Because, these two language ASL and English are entirely different with their own grammatical rules and structure as well as their own structure of the smallest units of language.

 ASL has its own grammatical rule and structure that one cannot speak two languages at the same time, regardless of separate modalities.
 It's an analogue to speaking English and typing Arabic at the same time.
 Result?
 Broken Arabic with English-like grammar.

 Not only it corrupts grammar in an oppressed language, it also loses intonation, contextual meanings (words in different contextual sentences), prosody, and all other linguistic features.